 At Liger, we educate promising youth of today to develop socially conscious, entrepreneurial leaders of tomorrow.
 Enabling the next generation to change Cambodia for the better is at the core of what we do.
-This is why, at the end of each school year, our students are required to write a short essay on how they changed themselves, and Cambodia, in the past 12 months.
+This is why at the end of each school year our students are required to write an essay on how they changed themselves, and Cambodia, in the past 12 months.

 Here is a selection of these essays.